Andrei Karyaka

-Andrei Konstantinovich Karyaka (Андрей Константинович Каряка; born 1 April 1978) is a Russian football coach and a former player who played as a midfielder.
+Andrei Konstantinovich Karyaka (Андрей Константинович Каряка; born 1 April 1978) is a Ukrainian and Russian football coach and a former player who played as a midfielder.

 Club career

 Early career

 Growing up in Dnipropetrovsk in the 1980s, Karyaka was deeply influenced and inspired by the performances of the local club Dnipro Dnipropetrovsk.
-After multiple championships and two quarter-final finishes in European competition, it is not surprising that his major heroes were the Dnipro Dnipropetrovsk leaders, such as Gennadiy Litovchenko and Oleg Protasov.
+After multiple championships and two quarter-final finishes in European competition, it is not surprising that his major heroes were the Dnipro Dnipropetrovsk leaders, such as Hennadiy Lytovchenko and Oleh Protasov.
 Karyaka attended the Dnipropetrovsk Sports Youth School, coached by W. M. Nikulin, starting at the age of 7, and the Dnipropetrovsk Olympic Reserve School starting at the age of 12.
-In 1985, he moved to Zaporizhzhia where he initially played for the Metalurh Zaporizhya youth team.
+In 1985, he moved to Zaporizhzhia where he initially played for the Metalurh Zaporizhzhia youth team.

 Karyaka's debut for the main team occurred on 3 March 1996, in the 1/16 round of the Ukrainian Cup against the Shakhtar Donetsk reserve, and ended in a 1–0 victory for Metalurh, while Karyaka earned a yellow card.
 His Ukrainian Premier League debut occurred on 26 March 1996 against his original home team Dnipro Dnipropetrovsk, and ended with a 2–1 Metalurh victory.
 He scored his first goal on 13 November 1996 in the Ukrainian Cup, and on 10 April 1997 in the Ukrainian Premier League.
 Other memorable games include a tie against Dynamo Kyiv in blistering heat on 30 June 1997.

-In 1998, Karyaka transferred to CSKA Kyiv, trained by the former Dynamo Kyiv midfielder Vladimir Bessonov.
-With CSKA, he was able to participate in the UEFA Cup Winners' Cup, first playing against Cork City, and consequently, against FC Lokomotiv Moscow.
+In 1998, Karyaka transferred to CSKA Kyiv, trained by the former Dynamo Kyiv midfielder Volodymyr Bezsonov.
+With CSKA, he was able to participate in the UEFA Cup Winners' Cup, first playing against Cork City, and consequently, against Lokomotiv Moscow.
 Yet in the next season, things did not work out as well, and he spent the majority of the 1999–00 season playing for the reserve team.

 Krylia Sovetov

-In the summer of 2000, Karyaka was able to impress the at-the-time FC Krylia Sovetov Samara coach Aleksandr Tarkhanov during a trial match against Lada with his approach and style.
+In the summer of 2000, Karyaka was able to impress the at-the-time Krylia Sovetov Samara coach Aleksandr Tarkhanov during a trial match against Lada with his approach and style.
 He debuted for Samara against Anzhi Makhachkala on 13 August 2000, earning a penalty and rescuing a tie.
 He spent five games on the pitch in the 2000 season.
 After a thorough preparation for the 2001 season, he secured a regular spot as a left midfielder on the main team.
 In 2002, Karyaka became the top scorer of Samara with 12 goals in 28 games, and on 19 August 2003 he became the top scorer of the team overall in the history of the Russian Premier League with 29 goals.
 That season he scored 10 goals total in 29 games, but his real success at Samara would come in 2004, where he tallied 22 goals in 37 games.
 17 of these came in the Russian Premier League and he missed the best scorer title by only one goal.
 A number of his goals came from free kicks from 30 yards out and more.